4-Nitrophenol Basic information

 4-Nitrophenol is used in dyestuff and pesticide synthesis, as a fungicide, bactericide, and wood preservative, as a chemical indicator, and as a substrate for experiments on cytochrome P450 2E1.

-ChEBI: A member of the class of 4-nitrophenols that is phenol in which the hydrogen that is para to the hydroxy group has been replaced by a nitro group.
+ChEBI: 4-nitrophenol is a member of the class of 4-nitrophenols that is phenol in which the hydrogen that is para to the hydroxy group has been replaced by a nitro group.
+It has a role as a human xenobiotic metabolite and a mouse metabolite.
+It is a conjugate acid of a 4-nitrophenolate.

 Tetrahedron Letters, 27, p.
 1607, 1986 DOI: 10.1016/S0040-4039(00)84326-9